The Three Pillars of Sustainability EXPLAINED

 Social pillar

-The social pillar refers to initiatives, public policies, planning, and regulations supporting social issues.
 These include things such as fighting poverty, social justice, peace, promoting diversity, quality of living, access to healthcare, education, community development, cultural sustainability and heritage, and some aspects of religion.

-Unfortunately, this is the least defined and understood pillar of sustainability compared to ecological and economic ones.
-However, the social factor is influencing all human activities and as such, is strongly linked also to the economic and ecological dimensions of sustainability and sustainable development.
+However, the social factor influences all human activities and as such, is strongly linked to the economic and ecological dimensions of sustainability and sustainable development.

 More in detail, the main aspects of this type of sustainability are:

-• Peace, security, and human rights are very important components of social sustainability, this is because wars, crime, and unethical practices are not only wasting valuable resources in destructive activities but are also ultimately bad for the environment.
-Just think about all the pollutants dispersed into the environment during wars or from factories using unethical practices.
+Peace, security, and human rights are very important components of social sustainability, this is because wars, crime, and unethical practices are not only wasting valuable resources in destructive activities but are also ultimately bad for the environment.

-• Access to healthcare is a central point of the social principle.
+Access to healthcare is a central point of the social principle of sustainability.
 Many health-related issues are interconnected with the environment and economic aspects in general.
-For example, in agriculture, green improvements are also helping to improve health-related conditions.
-Finally, the World Health Organization is going as far as considering sustainability impossible to achieve without taking care also of health-related issues.

-• Influence of religion and culture: cultural sustainability deals with beliefs, religion, and heritage conservation.
-Cultural aspects are without a doubt one of the drivers that can help to enable sustainable development.
 In this respect, recent years saw some important contributions on the religious side that helped to attract more attention to the topic: with both the Dalai Lama and Pope Francis calling for more responsibility in fighting ecological degradation and preserving the ecosystems.

 Those are just some social sustainability examples and how they can impact human society and quality of life.

-The Economic Pillar of sustainability
+The Economic Pillar of Sustainability

 Economic pillar